 When equipment and leaseholds are sold or retired, the related cost and accumulated amortization are removed from the accounts and any gain or loss is charged against earnings in the period.

 One half of the year's amortization is recorded in the year of acquisition.
 No amortization is recorded in the year of disposal.

-Furniture and fixtures Leasehold improvements Computer equipment 20% Declining balance 5 years Straight-line 30% Declining balance
+20% Declining balance 5 years Straight-line 30% Declining balance